hervold/py2opencl/README.md

   }
 ```

 Note the `FLATTEN2` macro.
-OpenCL only accepts flat arrays, but has support for multidimensional indexing via the `get_global_id` function; it's up to the user to convert those X and Y coordinates into a single offset.  `py2opencl` simplifies this by with the FLATTEN2 and FLATTEN3 macros.
+OpenCL only accepts flat arrays, but has support for multidimensional indexing via the `get_global_id` function; it's up to the user to convert those X and Y coordinates into a single offset.  `py2opencl` simplifies this with the FLATTEN2 and FLATTEN3 macros.
 It also handles wrap-around in order to prevent access to outside memory.

 ## Support for Built-in OpenCL Math Functions.